ibm-apiconnect/apicops/README.md

 It is in active development and new versions will be posted here regularly.
 All suggestions, feedback and bug reports are welcome - please feel free to raise an issue in this repository.
 Please limit the issues to those specific to `apicops` itself - we cannot accept ones about APIC, they have to be raised via the normal IBM Support route.

+Please note this has only been tested against IBM API Connect v2018.4.1.6+.

 # Installing
 Download the latest binary for your operating system from the Releases tab and rename it to be `apicops`.
 Note that Linux and Mac will require you to run chmod +x on the downloaded file before you can execute it.